leroyle/Embedded_Cli/README.md

   Only in the funbiscuit_Cli example
      Add support for Seeed Xiao BLE, just a platformio.ini entry Add support to exhaust stack and heap from within app.
+ 19-Aug-2022
+  Only in the funbiscuit_Cli example
+     Add PlatformIO update files to support Rak Wireless Wisblock/ Seeed Studio Xiao BLE.
+See README.md in that directory for more info

  A collection of examples demonstrating the use of Embedded CLI
  - these are platformio apps targeting RakWireless Wisblock devices